nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 This can be particularly helpful in CI pipelines for larger repos, where most commits only affect a small subset of the entire workspace.

-{% callout type="note" title="Affected API Documentation" %}
+{% card title="Affected Documentation" description="Checkout Affected documentation for more details" url="/nx/affected" /%}
-See the [Nx API documentation for affected](nx/affected) for full details.
-{% /callout %}

 ## Task Caching

 Task Caching is another mechanism to optimize your workspace.

-Whereas `affected` allows you to "skip" tasks that couldn't possibly be affected by your changes, Task Caching allows you to "replay" tasks that had already been run.
+`affected` allows you to "skip" tasks that couldn't possibly be affected by your changes.
+Task Caching allows you to "replay" tasks that have already been run.

 Also, while `affected` is informed by your git metadata, Task Caching is informed by "inputs" and "outputs":